 10. If I get a refund, what happens to my cheque?

 If they follow your instructions, HMRC will send us a cheque.
 We’ll take our fee and send the balance to you.
 You should get your cheque within 28 days of the date shown on the letter you’ve got from HMRC.

-Once we’ve got your refund, we’ll check it’s correct and hold on to it for a minimum 7 days to make sure HMRC doesn’t ask for some of it back!
-We do get cheques for more than the amount due and HMRC will always want it back, so the last thing we want to do is to send you a refund and then have HMRC ask you for some of it back!
+Once we’ve got your refund, we’ll check it’s correct and process it accordingly.
+HMRC sometimes make errors and issue cheques for more than the refund that is due, but then always ask for it back, so the last thing we want to do is send you a refund and then have HMRC ask for it back!

 11. Do you know how much I am going to get?

 We’ve got a good idea but HMRC does the final calculation and then we check it before we send you the cheque.

 12. How long have you been offering this service?